niu-lab/gclust/README.md

 Contact
 -------
-Please contact Dr. Beifang Niu by bniu@sccas.cn if you have any questions.
+Please contact Dr. Beifang Niu by niubf@cnic.cn if you have any questions.